sounlida/envoyer-docs/1.0/introduction.md

 ## Envoyer IP Addresses

-If you are restricting SSH access to your server using IP whitelisting, you should whitelist the following IP addresses:
+If you are restricting SSH access to your server using IP whitelisting, you **must** whitelist the following IP addresses:

 - `209.97.156.220`
 - `142.93.64.227`

 You may also need to whitelist the [Heartbeat IP addresses](/1.0/projects/heartbeats.html#heartbeat-ip-addresses).

+## Envoyer API

+Envoyer provides a powerful API that allows you to manage your servers programatically, providing access to the vast majority of Envoyer features.
+You can find the Envoyer API documentation [here](https://envoyer.io/api-documentation).

+## Found Something Wrong?

+If you find something in the documentation that is misleading or outright wrong, please consider submitting a pull request on [GitHub](https://github.com/laravel/envoyer-docs).